Biaxial tensile testing: Motor stages

 Through the movement of the motor stages a certain displacement is applied on the material sample.
 If the motor stage is one, the displacement is the same in the two direction and only the equi-biaxial state is allowed.
-On the other hand, by using four independent motor stages, any load condition is allowed; this feature makes the biaxial tensile test superior to other tests that may apply a biaxial tensile state, such as the hydaulic bulge, semispherical bulge, stack compression or flat punch.
+On the other hand, by using four independent motor stages, any load condition is allowed; this feature makes the biaxial tensile test superior to other tests that may apply a biaxial tensile state, such as the hydraulic bulge, semispherical bulge, stack compression or flat punch.

 Using four independent motor stages allows to keep the sample centred during the whole duration of the test; this feature is particularly useful to couple an image analysis during the mechanical test.
 The most common way to obtain the fields of displacements and strains is the Digital Image Correlation (DIC), which is a contactless technique and so very useful since it doesn't affect the mechanical results.